Guidance on completion of a CPRD Research Data Governance (RDG) Application

 We require information on any organisation that will be processing, accessing, or storing the data requested by the applicant.

 For each location, applicants must: specify whether the organisation is processing, accessing, or storing data, and provide the organisation name, address, and processing area.
+The data processing areas are – UK, European Economic Area (EEA), or Worldwide.
+It may be that one location stores, processes, and analyses the data.

 INFORMATION ON DATA